 “Where’s your brother?’

 “Is he hiding there?

-All of these words are likely to make more sense to the communicator because they are bent on finding their brother.
-If using AAC can help them beat their sibling at a game, wouldn’t they by all means go for it?
+All of these words are likely to make more sense to the communicator because they are keen on finding their brother.
+If using communication systems can help them beat their sibling at a game, wouldn’t they by all means go for it?

 It’s important to identify every bit of progress a communicator is making and praising them for it.
-Because AAC wins may look different for different communicators.
+Because communication wins may look different for different communicators.

-For someone who hadn’t cared to try the AAC system, AAC babble is a win.
+For someone who hadn’t cared to try the communication system, AAC babble is a win.
 Dismissing it as a child just randomly pushing buttons does little to encourage communication.

-For a communicator who has been using AAC only for requesting water, using it to request milk or for a different communicative purpose is a win.
+For a learner who has been using their communication system only for requesting water, using it to request milk or for a different communicative purpose is a win.

-Acknowledging and celebrating small wins gives communicators the confidence that they are capable of much more.
+Acknowledging and celebrating every win gives communicators the confidence that they are capable of much more.